abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 not just something that’s out there, but something that is happening right inside that person’s body.
-It could be the proliferation of cancer cells reaching different parts of the body, obstructing tissues and airways and spreading to the bones and the brain.
+It could be the proliferation of cancer cells reaching different parts of the body, obstructing tissues and airways, and spreading to the bones and the brain.
 I can recognize that all of that is something that could very likely happen to me.
 Or some other disease will happen in this very body, to these internal organs, to all the parts we’ve been talking about, visualizing, and reciting.